Will paper copies of dissertations be available through the Columbia University Libraries?

 Yes.
 You can elect to embargo your dissertation for a period of one, two, or five years from the date of your deposit.
 (Please see this page for instructions.)
 This means that the title and abstract are available publicly, with the text of the dissertation remaining unavailable until the end of the embargo.
 A small minority of dissertations are embargoed, usually in cases where a patent is pending, an experiment has not yet been fully completed, a manuscript has been submitted for publication in a scholarly journal, or an author has already begun negotiations with a publisher regarding a book.
 After the embargo expires, the dissertation will be made widely available.
 The embargo is offered as an option when you upload your dissertation for deposit.

 Under compelling circumstances, GSAS will allow an embargo to be extended beyond the period originally requested.
-Alumni who wish to extend their embargo should send an email to dissertations [at] columbia.edu () one month before the scheduled end of the embargo, briefly outlining the circumstances and explaining the reasons for the extension.
-The request will be reviewed in the Office of the Dean, and if approved, the embargo will be extended for either one or two more years.
+Alumni who wish to extend their embargo should send an email to gsas-dissertations [at] columbia.edu one month before the scheduled end of the embargo, briefly outlining the circumstances and explaining the reasons for the extension.
+The request will be reviewed in the Office of the Dean, and if approved, the embargo will be extended for either one, two, or five years from the date of your deposit.

 What do I need to do in order to deposit my dissertation?